Skip to main content

 • Restrict access using requested API scopes

-• Issue tokens securely to authorised applications
+• Issue tokens securely to authorised OAuth 2.0 clients

 Information required during registration